Interplay between time and energy in bosonic noisy quantum metrology: Hamiltonian parameter estimation

 Importantly, each of them has well-defined photon parity, which is changed after each quantum jump.
-Therefore, by applying non-demolition parity measurement~\cite{leghtas2013hardware}, one may efficiently keep the knowledge about actual states, without affecting the relative quantum phase.
-Moreover, due to deterministic decay, for all states $\alpha\to e^{-\Gamma t/2}\alpha$ in time.
+Therefore, by applying non-demolition parity measurement~\cite{leghtas2013hardware}, one may efficiently keep track of the actual states, without affecting the relative quantum phase.
+Moreover, due to the deterministic decay, for all states $\alpha\to e^{-\Gamma t/2}\alpha$ in time.

 Let us now look at how useful this protocol can be for squeezing estimation.
 Let us define a proper even (+) and odd (-) code spaces as $H_{\mathcal C^{\pm}}:=\vspan\{\ket{\mathcal C_\alpha^\pm},\ket{\mathcal C_{i\alpha}^\pm}\}$.
 The Hamiltonian acts non-trivially inside of both these code spaces: